Skill benchmarking: what it is and why it matters

 Avatar photo

-By Nicole Schreiber-Shearer Future of Work Specialist at Gloat
+By Nicole Schreiber-Shearer, Future of Work Specialist at Gloat

 Trulli

 Right now, there’s no hotter talent management topic than skills and skills data.
-Leaders across the globe are brainstorming innovative strategies and looking to new digital tools in an effort to get a firmer grasp on the skills their workforce has.
+Leaders across the globe are brainstorming innovative strategies and looking to new digital platforms in an effort to get a firmer grasp on the skills their workforce has.
 Gartner recently named skills management as one of the most crucial HR technologies of the year, underscoring the need to keep tabs on workforce capabilities.

 Although there’s a lot of buzz about skills, few executives are getting to the heart of this challenge by assessing why skills data matters in the first place.
 Ultimately, organizations that have an in-depth picture of their workforce’s capabilities can swiftly reallocate talent as demands shift and identify emerging knowledge gaps they must bridge.